On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Introduction

 \subsubsection{Geometrization}

-We show in~\cite{CN5} that the above long exact sequence (\ref{rigid1}), in a stable range, splits into short exact sequences if $X$ is proper or, more generally, dagger quasi-compact, or if $X$ is Stein or, more generally, holomorphically convex (proper over a Stein base).
+We show in~\cite{CN5} that the above long exact sequence (\ref{rigid1}), in a stable range, splits into short exact sequences if $X$ is proper or, more generally, dagger quasi-compact or "small", or if $X$ is Stein.
 In order to do so, we need to put some extra-structure on the terms of the exact sequence.
 In~\cite{CN1}, we treated the proper case (with a semi-stable model) by using the fact that the terms in the exact sequence outside of the $H^i_{\synt}(X,\Q_p(r))$'s were naturally $C$-points of Banach-Colmez spaces (called BC's in what follows).
 That this is also the case of the $H^i_{\synt}(X,\Q_p(r))$'s, for $i\leq r$, follows from the comparison with pro-\'etale cohomology and Scholze's theorem~\cite{Sch} which states that these cohomology groups are in fact finite dimensional over $\Q_p$ and independent of the field $C$: hence they are the $C$ points of quite trivial BC's.
 Then the basic theory of BC's~\cite{CB,CF} could be used to show that the long exact sequence splits in a stable range.
 (Actually, putting a BC structure on syntomic cohomology can be done directly~\cite{NFF}, but to prove the splitting of (\ref{rigid1}), one still needs Scholze's finiteness theorem, if one is to stick to the methods of~\cite{CN1}).

 In our present situation, the $H^i_{\proeet}(X,\Q_p(r))$'s are very much not finite dimensional over $\Q_p$ and depend on the field $C$.
 Hence they are not obviously $C$-points of anything sensible.
 But one can turn them into $C$ points of sheaves on ${\rm Perf}_C$, and this is a category of geometric objects (the category of Vector Spaces, VS's for short) that contains naturally the category of BC's as was advocated in Le Bras' thesis~\cite{lebras}.